thewca/wca-regulations/wca-regulations-2012.md

 - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
   - 2g3) Competitors in the Competitors Area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
 Penalty: disqualification of the competitor from the event, at the discretion of the WCA Delegate.
-- 2h) Competitors shall be fully dressed while in the competition venue.
+- 2h) Competitors must be fully dressed while in the competition venue.
 At the discretion of the Delegate, competitors may be disqualified from the competition for inappropriate clothing.
 - 2i) While competing, competitors must not use electronics or sound equipment electronic equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting).
 - 2j) The WCA Delegate may disqualify a competitor from a specific event.
   - 2j1) If a competitor is disqualified from an event for any reason, he is not eligible for any more attempts in the event.
-  - 2j2) If a competitor is disqualified during the course of an event, his earlier results shall remain valid.
+  - 2j2) If a competitor is disqualified during the course of an event, his earlier results remains valid.
 Exception: cheating or defrauding (see Regulation 2k2a).
 - 2k) The WCA Delegate may disqualify a competitor from the competition (i.e. from all events of the competition) if the competitor:
   - 2k1) Fails to check in or register in time for the competition.
   - 2k2) Is suspected of cheating or defrauding the officials during the competition.